michaelScopic/dotfiles/README.md

 I am almost _always_ online, and I will usually respond very quickly.

 - NOTE: If you do contact me, please tell me that you found me from GitHub.
-I am extremely paranoid of who messages me, for especially people I don't know.
+I am extremely paranoid of who messages me, especially for people I don't know.

 ## Credits

 Thank you [r/unixporn community](https://reddit.com/r/unixporn) for inspiring me to rice desktops.

-Nord starship prompt (`config/starship/nord-starship.toml`) is from [rxyhn's dotfiles](https://github.com/rxyhn/dotfiles), and I just tweaked the colors to match with any color scheme.
+Rxyhn's starship prompt is from [rxyhn's dotfiles](https://github.com/rxyhn/dotfiles), and I just tweaked the colors to match with any color scheme.

 Rounded starship prompt (`config/starship/rounded.toml`) is from [Syndrizzle's dotfiles](https://github.com/Syndrizzle/hotfiles), and I also tweaked the colors to match with any color scheme.

 Plain text starship prompt (`config/starship/plain-text-symbols.toml`) are taken from [Starship's offical prompt presets](https://starship.rs).

 All fonts in `fonts/` are from [Nerdfonts.com](https://www.nerdfonts.com).

+The original `zshrc` and `zsh/configs/zsh-settings.zsh` are based on the `.zshrc` provided by ArchLabs.